 - 1. Complete the requirements for admission to the College.
-Admission to the college does not guarantees acceptance to the Program. - 2.
-Submit a formal application to the Program beginning April 1st to be considered for the next Fall Semester and August 1st to be considered for the next Spring Semester.
-Due to limited enrollment, we cannot accept every applicant. - 3.
-File a degree plan with the Allied Health Advisor which shows evidence of: - a.
-TSI scores for TSI-eligible students or placement scores for TSI-exempt students which permit enrollment in college level courses.
-Official TSI scores must appear on a transcript or be sent directly to Galveston College from the test company on an official test score report form. - b.
-An overall GPA of 2.5. - c.
-Be a graduate of an accredited Radiologic Health Science Program. - d.
-Be a registered technologist by the start of the Program. - e.
-File a copy of current Texas Department of Health certification and ARRT certificate in the Admissions Office and in the Allied Health Office. - 4.
-Students must be certified in American Heart Health Care Provider level CPR at program entry and maintain certification though out their course of study. - 5.
-Complete Hepatitis B immunization series including titer or show proof of illness by the start of the Program. - 6.
-Show proof of Varicella immunization (Chicken pox) or show proof of illness by the start of the Program. - 7.
-Complete a background check through the College at students cost upon acceptance to Program. - 8.
-Complete a clear drug screening test as directed by the Program. - 9.
-Potential student may need to complete a program interview or meet with Program coordinator upon request.
+Admission to the college does not guarantees acceptance to the Program. - Requirement to the College include: - TSI scores for TSI-eligible students or placement scores for TSI-exempt students which permit enrollment in college level courses.
+Official TSI scores must appear on a transcript to be sent directly to Galveston College from the test company on an official test score report form. - 2.
+Initiate the Program Checklist in the Admissions office. - 3.
+Continue the Program Checklist Process and Complete Program Degree Plan with the Program Coordinator. - Degree plan must show evidence of: - a.
+A GPA of 2.5 or higher from an Accredited Medical Radiography Program. - b.
+Be a graduate of an accredited Radiologic Health Science Program. - c.
+Be a registered technologist by the start of the Program. - Submit a Program Application to the Program Coordinator.
+Applications that are submitted after the deadline will be reviewed at the discretion of the Selection Committee.
+Due to limited enrollment, we cannot accept every applicant.
+Applicants not admitted to the program must re-apply each semester.
+Successful applicants will be notified by mail of acceptance to the program.
+The Application deadlines are:

+- July 30th for the Fall Semester October 30th for the Spring Semester - ❖ April 30th for the Summer Semester - Complete the following prior to enrollment: - File a copy of current Texas Department of Health certification and American Registry of Radiologic Technologists (ARRT) certificate in the Allied Health Office. - Students must be certified in American Heart Health Care Provider level CPR at program entry and maintain certification though out their course of study. - Complete Hepatitis B immunization series including titer or show proof of illness by the start of the Program. - d.
+Show proof of Varicella immunization (Chicken pox) or show proof of illness by the start of the Program. - Complete a background check through the College at students cost upon acceptance to Program. - f.
+Complete a clear drug screening test at students cost as directed by the Program. - Potential student may need to complete a program interview or meet with Program coordinator upon request. - Attend Mandatory Orientation.